 - How to get hex codes for colors

 Today I'll be doing the first three bullet points.
 I will look at the other three bullet points when I start adding CSS to my website.

 Next, I go to file and create.
-When I put my mouse over create, another menu will pop-up.
-Click from clipboard or press shift + control + V. This will open the copied layer in another window.
+When I put my mouse over create, another menu will pop up.
+Click from the clipboard or press shift + control + V. This will open the copied layer in another window.